-By 2030 world food production will have to increase by 50% to meet the growing need for food within a growing population.
-This will have potentially damaging effects on the environment.
-Unilever has been working to manage its environmental impact for over a decade and as part of the company’s campaign to highlight its sustainability credentials to consumers, they enlisted our help in 2007.
+By 2030 world food production will have to increase by 50% to meet the growing need for food within a growing population, and this will potentially have a damaging effect on the environment.
+For over a decade, Unilever has been working to manage its environmental impact. and as part of the company’s campaign to highlight its sustainability credentials to consumers, they enlisted Muddy Boot's help in this regard.

-The objective was to quantify suppliers’ progress against the indicators in Unilever’s Sustainable Agriculture Code; their long-standing 11-point sustainability programme.
-5 years on and this is the story so far...
+The objective was to quantify suppliers’ progress against the indicators in Unilever’s Sustainable Agriculture Code - their long-standing 11point sustainability programme.
+Nine years on and this is the story so far.

 For Unilever to achieve its ambitious growth and sustainability objectives, the company’s environmental impact had to be reduced throughout their supply chain.
-The key focus is managing sustainable supply in-line with the company’s sustainability agenda; this includes raw materials, production process and distribution.
+The key focus is managing sustainable supply in line with the company’s sustainability agenda across raw materials, production process and distribution.

 To achieve this goal, Muddy Boots has deployed its self-assessment solution across Unilever’s fresh produce supply chain.
-Loaded with the Unilever Sustainable Agriculture Code (part of the Unilever Sustainable Living Plan - USLP) the tool is enabling Unilever and their suppliers to track and monitor progress and create evidence-based improvement plans.
+Loaded with the Unilever Sustainable Agriculture Code (part of the Unilever Sustainable Living Plan - USLP) the tool is enabling Unilever and their suppliers to track and monitor progress and to create evidence based improvement plans.